giuliofantuzzi/HPC_FinalProject/exercise1/README.md

 module load openMPI/4.1.5/gnu
 ```

-Then, we can find such paths by doing
+Then, we can find such paths by doing:

 ```bash
 which mpicc  #this returned /opt/programs/openMPI/4.1.5/bin/mpicc